-Step 2: Clean up your stump.
-Once I’d removed all of the bark, I had to clean it up.
+Step 2: Next I had to clean up the stump.
 There was some mold growing on the stump due to some of the moisture it still had in it, so I wiped it down with a bleach and water mix at a 1:3 ratio to kill everything that was living on this bad boy.
 Here is pre-bleach:

 Step 3: Once it’s clean, it needs to dry!
 My stump still had quite a bit of drying to do, so we set it in my parents’ basement right next to a dehumidifier to dry out for a few months.
-You don’t need to use a dehumidifier, but it just helped to speed up the process.
+We didn’t need to use a dehumidifier, but it just helped to speed up the process.

 You can still see some of the stains from where the mold was growing, but the mold itself is long gone.
 Once the stump dried out completely, it lost a few pounds, too.
 Here’s my dry stump.
 You can see some of the staining on the side that I ended up making the bottom:

-Step 4: Sand and stain your stump!
-Polish any rough spots using a 220-grit sandpaper.
-For the stain, you can keep it looking natural and use a light stain or go dark.
-I decided on something in the middle.
-Stain your stump just as you would any other piece of wood.
+Step 4: Sand and stain.
+I polished rough spots using a 220-grit sandpaper.
+Then I stained it just as I would any other piece of wood.
 (See my full post on how to stain and finish wood here!)

 Step 5: Finish it off.
 To finish my stump, I gave it two generous coats of Minwax Polyurethane in Semigloss.
-Make sure to sand lightly in between the first and second coat.
+Sanding lightly between coats.

 And here it is, done!